inko-lang/inko/docs/source/guides/iterators.md

 1. A object that tracks the state of the iteration process.
 2. An implementation of the `Iterator` trait for this object.

-The `Iterator` trait requires that you implement two methods: `advance` and `current`.
-The method `advance` advances the iterator and returns a boolean indicating if a value is produced.
-The method `current` returns that value.
+The `Iterator` trait requires that you implement one method: `next`.
+This method returns an `Option` to signal the presence or lack of a value.

 Let's say we want to create an iterator that yields the first 5 values in an `Array`, then terminates.
 We can do so as follows: